EternityForest/awesome-standards/README.md

 This appears to be the next most common size after 0.5mm and 0.7mm.

 It is available cheaply,
 somewhat commonly, but is often mure durable than 0.5 and 0.7.

+It has
-It has a strong claim to being considered "the most standard" despite being less popular, it may be more trouble free.
+a strong claim to being considered "the most standard" despite being less popular, because it may be more trouble free and less likely to break.

 ### Other pencil sizes

-2.8mm is used for carpenter pencils, but considered an odd size for anything else, while 2.0mm is pretty widely accepted for art and drafting, wirh some use in carpenter pencils, although possibly with fewer specialty leads available.
+2.8mm is used for carpenter pencils, but considered an odd size for anything else, while 2.0mm is pretty widely accepted for art and drafting, with some use in carpenter pencils, although possibly with fewer specialty leads available.

-1.3 as some use in rough service type applications, and may occasionally be cheaper but not by much, and some might consider it too similar to 0.9 or 2.0.
+1.3mm has some use in rough service type applications, and may occasionally be cheaper but not by much, and some might consider it too similar to 0.9 or 2.0.

 ### Sandpaper